 The incredible story of the 1942 attack — the only bombs dropped on US mainland — and the friendship between Brookings citizens and Fujita’s family, is the basis of the documentary film, Samurai in the Oregon Sky.

-September 2022 marks the 80th anniversary of Mr. Fujita’s WWII flight over Oregon and the 30th anniversary of his planting of the redwood peace tree at the site of his former attack.
-To celebrate, filmmakers have organized screenings around Oregon and SW Washington to commemorate these events and remember this story of post-war reconciliation:
+September 2022 marked the 80th anniversary of Mr. Fujita’s WWII flight over Oregon and the 30th anniversary of his planting of the redwood peace tree at the site of his former attack.
+Screenings of Samurai in the Oregon Sky took place all around Oregon and SW Washington to commemorate these events and remember this story of post-war reconciliation.

-Documentary filmmaker Ilana Sol also welcomes the chance to show the film at other public venues, including schools, libraries and theaters.
+If you missed the screenings, don’t worry, documentary filmmaker Ilana Sol welcomes the chance to show the film at other public venues, including schools, libraries and theaters.
 For more information or to book a screening, visit the website www.samuraiintheoregonsky.com.